zry13/RAG-IGBench/README.md

 <div align=center><img src="assets/stat_figure.jpg"></div>

+## TODO
+- [ ] Release the English version of the data.
+- [x] Release the data and eval code of our Benchmark.

 ## 📚 Setup
 We have hosted the RAG-IGBench dataset on Huggingface.
 The format of each line in `data.jsonl` is: